siyushin/_mintToken/README.md

 ## Equirement

-Running `MintToken` must be based on `ioPay`, please make sure it has been installed and correctly configured.
+* Running `MintToken` must be based on `ioPay` , please make sure it has been installed and correctly configured.
+* Please modify the configuration of IPFS and RPC in the `/src/config.js` .

 ## Available Scripts